Searching for Martin Luther King Jr. quotes and sayings? We have compiled a number of MLK quotes for you.

 70. “Human progress is neither automatic nor inevitable… Every step toward the goal of justice requires sacrifice, suffering, and struggle; the tireless exertions and passionate concern of dedicated individuals.”

-If you find these messages useful and lovely, kindly share it with your friends on Facebook, Twitter, and other social media.
-Thanks You for Doing so.
+If you find these Messages, Wishes & Quotes useful and lovely, kindly share them with your friends on Facebook, Twitter, and other social media.
+Thank You for Doing so.